TheDingo8MyBaby/ForeFree_Golfing/README.md

 ### Secondary Testing of the Edited Card
 Now that I know that I am able to change the amount that is on the card, along with other minor settings, such as the tee height.
-I then wanted to test if the system had any type of security in place, to only allow "whitelisted" UIDs.
+I then wanted to test if the system had any type of security in place, to only allow “whitelisted” UIDs.

 ### DNGO Hex Test
 In order to test if UIDs were being Whitelisted, I decided to change the UID of a Duplicated Card that I knew worked originally.
 I changed the UID from:
 ```
 [+]  UID: 1E E6 5D 01
 [+] ATQA: 00 04